VO2Group/Starter/README.md

 * Build application
 * Submit application to store

-> Good tool or bad tool ? [fastlane][7] provide a certain uniform way to manipulate platform projects.
+> Good tool or bad tool ? [fastlane][7] allows you to manipulate platform projects in a uniform way!

 Starter provides following lanes for both platforms: